-Since we can’t know what will happen, those with mortgage debt and bonds in their portfolio (many investors) should run the numbers; spreadsheet out their after-tax mortgage rate and investment return on bonds.
+Since we can’t know what will>A Mortgage-Paydown Strategy for 2022s in their portfolio (many investors) should run the numbers; spreadsheet out their after-tax mortgage rate and investment return on bonds.

 In determining your after-tax mortgage rate, calculate the deductibility of your mortgage interest.
 If you’re not already itemizing before mortgage interest, pro-rate the deduction.
 (Some won’t be itemizing even after mortgage interest, given the doubling of the standard deduction under the Tax Cuts and Jobs Act.)

 Consider federal, state, and local taxes in deducting your mortgage interest.
 Do the same for the investment return on the bond portion of your portfolio, accounting for federal, state, and local income tax.
 (If you’re investing in Treasuries, state and local income tax is a non-issue.)